aquamarine602/portfolio2/README.md

 Computer_3.java is a computer guessing game where the computer does the guessing.
-Layout_window2.java is a gui which opens a url based on the fruit button clicked.\n
+Layout_window2.java is a gui which opens a url based on the fruit button clicked.
-FLOW CHARTS:\n
+FLOW CHARTS:
 https://drive.google.com/drive/folders/1IIoInIYLhOPK0NUYFWP3zj5duFjHOZ9v?usp=sharing

 Lottery_2.java